 A parking permit is required for each vehicle operated on campus.
 There is no charge for these permits.
-To receive a permit, the driver must fill out a Parking Registration Form located at the Receptionist's desk in the Harris Administration Building.
+To receive a permit, the driver must fill out a Parking Registration Form located in the Office of Student Services.
 The registration form will be kept on file.